Thank you for visiting my Web site. I write smart contemporary romance with heart and humor, and sometimes a little suspense.

 Annette loves her furry and feathered friends so much, she's created supporting roles for them in her Gulf Shore novels.

 Meet Ozzie.
 He's an African gray parrot who is featured prominently in The Shore Thing as Dani Davidson's beloved pet.
 In the book and in real life, Ozzie is known for his almost spooky ability to speak in context.
 One of his favorite things to do in the Mardis household is to hang upside down in his cage and drive his Maltese buddy Shelby to distraction.
-Ozzie also enjoys eating peanuts, grapes, cantaloupe, and sunflower seeds, and throwing food to the bottomless pit also known as Cocoa the long-haired Chihuahua.
+Ozzie also enjoys eating peanuts, grapes, cantaloupe, and sunflower seeds, and throwing food to the bottomless pit also known as Woody the wonder puppy.